debanjo31/backsnip/contributing.md

 - Keep discussions constructive and focused
 - No personal attacks or harassment

-## Any contributions you make will be under the MIT Software License
+## Contributions License

-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+When you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## License